luxonis/depthai-docs-website/FAQ.md

 ## What is DepthAI?

 DepthAI is *the* Embedded Spatial AI platform.

 It gives embedded systems the super-power of human-like perception in real-time: what an object is and where it is in physical space.

-It can be used with off-the-shelf models (see how [here](https://docs.luxonis.com/tutorials/openvino_model_zoo_pretrained_model/)) or with custom models using our completely-free training flow (see how [here](https://docs.luxonis.com/tutorials/object_det_mnssv2_training/)).
+It can be used with off-the-shelf models (how-to [here](https://docs.luxonis.com/tutorials/openvino_model_zoo_pretrained_model/)) or with custom models using our completely-free training flow (how-to [here](https://docs.luxonis.com/tutorials/object_det_mnssv2_training/)).

-Here is DepthAI is used by a robot which autonomously picks and sorts strawberries by ripeness.
+An example of a custom-trained model is below, where DepthAI is used by a robot to autonomously pick and sort strawberries by ripeness.
-![Spatial AI Strawberry Example](/images/Strawberry.png) It was trained to do so over the course of a weekend using our free online training resources.
+![Spatial AI Strawberry Example](/images/Strawberry.png)

+It was trained to do so over the course of a weekend, by a student (for a student project), using our free online training resources.

 DepthAI is also open-source (including hardware).
 This is done so that companies (and even individuals) can prototype and productize solutions quickly, autonomously, and at low risk.